Phillips curve: Modern application

 The short-run Phillips curve is also called the expectations-augmented Phillips curve, since it shifts up when inflationary expectations rise.The short run model shows an inverse relationship between inflation and the unemployment rate; as illustrated in the downward sloping short-run Phillips curve.
 In the long run, that relationship breaks down, with the economy eventually returning to a natural rate of unemployment regardless of the inflation rate.
 This implies that monetary policy cannot affect unemployment, which adjusts back to its natural rate, also called the NAIRU.
 A leading macroeconomic textbook by economist Olivier Blanchard presents the expectations-augmented Phillips curve.

 An equation like the expectations-augmented Phillips curve also appears in many recent New Keynesian dynamic stochastic general equilibrium (DSGE) models.
 In these macroeconomic models with sticky prices, there is a positive relation between the rate of inflation and the level of demand, and therefore a negative relation between the rate of inflation and the rate of unemployment.
 This relationship is often called the New Keynesian (NK-)Phillips curve.
 Like the expectations-augmented Phillips curve, the NK-Phillips curve implies that increased inflation can lower unemployment temporarily, but cannot lower it permanently.
 Two influential papers that incorporate a NK-Phillips curve are Clarida, Galí, and Gertler (1999), and Blanchard and Galí (2007).

 Mathematics

 There are at least two different mathematical derivations of the Phillips curve.
 First, there is the traditional or Keynesian version.
-Then, there is the new Classical version associated with Robert E. Lucas Jr.
+Then, there is the new Classical version associated with Robert Lucas Jr.